greeter34/at/README.md

 # at

 Rogue like farm simulator written in C using curses.
 This is very much a work in progress currently.

-To compile, download all the files, including the makefile.
-To compile a linux build, simply type make linux.
-To cross compile from linux to windows 32 bit, use make windows.
-To make both, use make all.
+To compile, run `make linux`.
+We try to make `at` portable, so you should probably be able to compile it under BSD/Darwin too.

+To compile documentation run `make docs`.
+You will need the `doxygen` package installed.

-Join me on IRC.
-I can be found on LiberaChat in ##at
+Join us on IRC.
+We can be found on LiberaChat in `##at`.